BrayanLemusQ/Online-Roulette/Commit Status.md

 # Commit Purpose
-Opening an existing roulette.
-The route `RouletteOpening` expects a `POST request` that gaves a valid `Roulette Id` to change the state of the respective roulette from *closed* to *open*
+This commits saves the valid bets on a database.
+If the `IdRoulette` exists and this roulette is open, the beth would be consider as a valid bet.
+So far, the code allows to create a bet if the request send a header and a structure with the valid keys.
+The validation of the data received is missing.

 # Operation